client9/client9-website-2017/content/post/cli-bookmarklet-generator.md

 ---
-Draft: true
+draft: true
-Title: Bookmarklet Generator CLI
+title: Bookmarklet Generator CLI
-Date: 2017-05-31
+date: 2017-05-31
 ---

 Instead of screwing around with javascript and npm, I wrote a CLI in go.